riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 If you check out the app in your browser, you'll now see only 3 records being returned.

+There's nothing too complicated about the publication code, first we're performing a check on the `skipCount` parameter.
+The <a href="http://themeteorchef.com/" target="_blank">Meteor Chef</a> has a great article on <a href="http://themeteorchef.com/snippets/using-the-check-package/" target="_blank">using the check package</a>, and why it's important, check it out!

+In any case we could just perform a simple check on the `skipCount`, something like `check(skipCount, Number)` but we can get more specific than that.
+We know the `skipCount` should be an Integer and greater than or equal to 0, so we create a positive integer function to validate the 'skipCount'.

-There's nothing too complicated about the publication code, we're specifying the number of records to return via the `limit: 3` parameter in the `find()` call.
+Next we're specifying the number of records to return via the `limit: 3` parameter in the `find()` call.
 The skip value is the number of records to skip over and is determined by the `skipCount` parameter we'll pass to the publication.
 Since we aren't currently passing anything to the `skipCount` , the value of `skipCount` will be 'undefined' and therefore no records will be skipped over thus we're currently grabbing the first 3 records in the collection.

 Let's get that `skipCount` variable doing something for us, we'll pass a `page` parameter into the existing subscription.
 The subscription call is in our router, let's update it to pass down a `skipCount` to the publication.